syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium-UWP.md

 ---
 layout: post
 title: Rendering PDF pages using pdfium in Xamarin Pdf Viewer | Syncfusion
-description: Learn here all about Rendering PDF pages using pdfium support on UWP platform in Syncfusion Xamarin Pdf Viewer (SfPdfViewer) control and more.
+description: Learn here all about Rendering PDF pages using pdfium support on UWP platform in Syncfusion<sup>®</sup> Xamarin Pdf Viewer (SfPdfViewer) control and more.
 platform: xamarin
 control: SfPdfViewer
 documentation: UG